consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/code_inspections_and_intentions.md

 ### Intentions

 The code intentions for custom languages also use the standard API for intentions.
-The intention classes need to implement the [`IntentionAction`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/intention/IntentionAction.java) (`consulo.language.editor.intention.IntentionAction`) interface and are registered using the `consulo.intentionAction` extension point.
+The intention classes need to implement the [`IntentionAction`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/intention/IntentionAction.java) (`consulo.language.editor.intention.IntentionAction`) interface and are annotated with `@ExtensionImpl`.
+The base interface `IntentionAction` is annotated with `@ExtensionAPI`.

 **Examples:**
 - [Code Intentions Tutorial](/tutorials/code_intentions.md)